The state of email marketing and SMS for fashion ecommerce: benchmarks, examples, and trends

 First impressions matter.
 The way you kick off the relationship with new subscribers can make or break your business.
 That’s why fashion companies dedicate time to creating welcome series that convert.

-This is a critical moment in the customer lifecycle because it’s your opportunity to introduce new, interested prospects to your business and product offering.
+Customer lifecycle marketing helps you address this critical stage because it’s your opportunity to introduce new, interested prospects to your business and product offering.
 With a welcome series, you can build trust, introduce products, thank subscribers, gather customer preferences, and increase conversions.

 You may wonder how many emails to include in your welcome flow.
 While this depends on what you want to say to your audience and the best way to see what works is to test and optimize, a good rule of thumb is 3-4 emails over the course of a week.